dequelabs/Deque-University-for-Android/.github/ISSUE_TEMPLATE/2c--accessibility-help---patterns.md

 ### Help Us Out

 Adding a scaffolding of the behavior in a feature branch that we can then make accessible will save us time AND make us more likely to prioritize your issue!

-### NOTE

-Responses to these may take time.
-When we set out to implement such a control we don't just say: eh... try this API.
-We set out to make a beautifully accessible experience for customers.
-This includes putting our finished product in front of users with disabilities BEFORE the implementation makes its way into the master branch.
-If we accept one of these issues expect to see design ideas, concept art, and a beta before the issue is "Closed".